 For Call Report purposes, an institution must apply the new standard on a modified retrospective basis as of the effective date of the standard.
-Under the modified retrospective method, an institution should apply a cumulative-effect adjustment to affected accounts existing as of the beginning of the fiscal year the new standard is first adopted for Call Report purposes (i.e., as of January 1, 2019, for an institution that is a private company with a calendar year fiscal year that did not early adopt the new standard).
-The cumulative-effect adjustment to retained earnings for this change in accounting principle should be reported in Call Report Schedule RI-A. item 2.
+Under the modified retrospective method, an institution should apply a cumulative-effect adjustment to affected accounts existing as of the beginning of the fiscal year the new standard is adopted.
+The cumulative-effect adjustment to retained earnings for this change in accounting principle should be reported in Call Report Schedule RI-A, item 2.
+An institution that early adopts the new standard must apply it in its entirety.
+The institution cannot choose to apply the guidance to some revenue streams and not to others that are within the scope of the new standard.